Legion of the Unliving: Third Legion of the Unliving

-Legion of the Unliving IV
+Fourth Legion of the Unliving

 A fourth version appears in the title Avengers, with the former villains' spirits summoned and placed in the bodies of dead civilians—effectively zombies—by Avengers foe the Grim Reaper (empowered by a demon called Lloigoroth) who mistakenly believes the Avengers had murdered him.
-When the character is confronted by the Vision and forced to accept that he actually committed suicide, the Legion rebel.
+When the Grim Reaper is confronted by the Vision and forced to accept that he actually committed suicide, the Legion rebel.
 Grim Reaper panics and is attacked and apparently consumed by Lloigoroth, with the Legion's spirits departing the corpses.

-Legion of the Unliving V
+Fifth Legion of the Unliving

 The fifth version of the Legion appears in the third volume of the title Avengers, with the returning spirit of the Grim Reaper corrupting his brother Wonder Man and using him to summon former Avengers who died in battle.
 The Scarlet Witch, however, uses her love for Wonder Man to free him from the limbo-like state his ionic form was in, thereby freeing him from the Reaper's control.
 Wonder Man is then able to restore the Reaper to a physical form.
 The humbled villain relinquishes control of the Legion, and the dead heroes speak to their comrades a final time before dying once again.

-Legion of the Unliving VI
+Sixth Legion of the Unliving

-A new Legion is created by Colonel Shadow in his vampire civil war, whose membership includes a bat-like vampire named Carpathian, Baroness Blood, Boy-Thing, Rat Bomber, Snowsnake, and his dog Sarge.
+A new Legion is created by Xarus' Shadow Colonel alias in his vampire civil war, whose membership includes vampires like Carpathian, Baroness Blood, Rat Bomber, Snowsnake, and his hellhound Sarge.
+In addition, Xarus obtains a fragment of Man-Thing and uses it to grow a smaller version of him called Boy-Thing.
+Xarus is beheaded by Blade, who takes in Boy-Thing; while Sarge is defeated by Thor's hellhound Thori.
+The Legion of the Unliving flees to Chernobyl, where Dracula had set up his territory.

+Seventh Legion of the Unliving

+When working for Anubis, Randall Spector leads a new incarnation of the Legion of the Unliving as Jackal Knight.
+This line-up consists of Black Spectre, Chainsaw, Master Sniper, Midnight, Plasma, and Taurus, who are described to be victims of Moon Knight and were revived by the sorcery of Anubis.
+They target the soul of Khalil Nasser, who is the current host of Osiris.
+When the ghosts of Baron Blood (Kenneth Creighton), Cobra (James Landers), Crime-Master's Jack O'Lantern, Death Adder, Grim Reaper, and Kraven the Hunter invade Earth, Nasser sacrifices himself to free Osiris, who helps end Jackal Knight's plans.
+It is unknown what happened to the Legion of the Unliving afterwards.